-You can designate specific individuals or other entities fincluding, but not limited to, an estate, a trust, or a charitable organization fas your IRA death beneficiaries.
+You can designate specific individuals or other entities-including, but not limited to, an estate, a trust, or a charitable organization-as your IRA death beneficiaries.
 The named beneficiaries that survive inherit any assets remaining in the IRA after your death.
 Different types of beneficiaries may have different options available.
+Among the options are the following terms:

-- Types of Beneficiaries.
+- a.
+Ten-year rule.
+If a beneficiary is subject to the ten-year rule, they must empty the account by the end of the 10th year following your death year.
+Some of these beneficiaries can distribute some each year, wait until the end of 10 years to distribute it all, or distribute the entire IRA soon after the inheritance.
+Other beneficiaries will be required to take annual distributions during the ten-year period until the account is emptied. - b.
+Five-year rule.
+If a beneficiary is subject to the five-year rule, they must empty the account by the end of the 5th year following your death year.
+Some of these beneficiaries can distribute some each year, wait until the end of 5 years to distribute it all, or distribute the entire IRA soon after the inheritance. - c.
+Life expectancy method.
+For beneficiaries subject to this single life expectancy method, the beneficiary must take an RMD amount based on the prior year-end account balance being divided by an annually determined life expectancy period. - 1.
+Types of Beneficiaries.
 The different types of beneficiaries are designated beneficiaries, eligible designated beneficiaries and those that are not designated beneficiaries.
+Generally, designated and eligible designated beneficiaries can name successor beneficiaries.
 Different types of beneficiaries will have different rules-and in some cases options or elections-and distribution periods available. - 2.
 Designated Beneficiary.
 A designated beneficiary is any individual you name as a beneficiary who has an interest in your IRA on the determination date, which is September 30 of the year following the year of your death.
-Certain qualifying trusts can also be a designated beneficiary.
+Certain qualifying trusts, also known as "see-through trusts", can also be a designated beneficiary.
 For a qualifying trust to be a designated beneficiary, the qualifying trust beneficiaries must be designated beneficiaries.

 If your beneficiary is a designated beneficiary who is not an eligible designated beneficiary, such beneficiary will have to follow the ten-year rule and is required to remove all assets from the IRA by December 31 of the tenth year following the year of your death.
+Also, if you die on or after your RBD, such beneficiaries must take annual RMDs based on the life expectancy method that uses the beneficiary's age during years one through nine of the ten-year period and the remaining amount must be fully distributed in year ten.
+The annual requirement does not apply if you die before your RBD.